mustafaulas01/BingoGame/README.md

 ![2](https://github.com/mustafaulas01/BingoGame/assets/94428632/683dfc24-e588-4c92-b0db-3bf3a0829ccc)

 > [!NOTE]
-> This program has been adapted to the bingo game.
+> This program has been adapted to the tombala game.
 It is a game very similar to Bingo game.